xircleag/layer-patch/README.md

         value: {my: "object"}
     }]

 Will throw an error.
-See the Future Work section for thoughts on handling this.

-**Until we have a standard means of comparing two sets or arrays, adding Arrays or Sets will not work.**
+**Until the spec evolves to define how to compare two Sets or Arrays, adding Arrays or Sets will not work.**

     [{
         operation: "add",